sexton-luke/file-converter/README.md

 ## Overview

-Fullstack application to upload and convert files from one format to another.
+Fullstack application to upload and convert files from one format to another using NextJS (frontend) and FastAPI (python)/Go backend.
 Please see below for supported conversions.

 ### Supported Conversions